Position

 What is the job outlook for a Bridge Engineer?

 Bridge engineers play a crucial role in designing and maintaining the infrastructure that supports our transportation systems.
 This profession offers a stable job outlook, with an average of 400 job positions available each year.
-While the BLS predicts a slight decrease of 0.8% in job openings from 2022 to 2032, the demand for skilled bridge engineers remains steady.
+While the job openings are expected to decrease by 0.8% from 2022 to 2032, according to the Bureau of Labor Statistics (BLS), the demand for skilled bridge engineers remains steady.
 This makes it a reliable career choice for those looking for job security.

 Continue to Salaries for Bridge Engineer